 Updates to feeds in Merchant Center

-Some feed types that were created before this feature launched are labeled as “legacy feeds”.
+Some feed types that were created before this feature launched are labelled as 'legacy feeds'.
 Legacy feeds will continue to work, and no action is necessary on the part of the retailer if you wish to continue using your legacy feeds.
 Learn more

 Product data that does not meet the Merchant Center requirements can be adapted by using the advanced feed features, including supplemental feeds.
 In addition, you can use supplemental feeds to enhance or override your product data to improve the performance of your ads.

 Supplemental feeds provide additional, or supplemental, data that can be connected to existing product data in the primary feed.
-Supplemental feeds cannot add or remove products, or be used as a standalone feed; instead, they're used to update existing product data.
-Supplemental feeds can provide additional information for multiple primary feeds.
+Supplemental feeds cannot add or remove products or be used as a standalone feed; instead, they're used to update existing product data.
+Supplemental feeds can provide additional information to multiple primary feeds.